• Skip to primary navigation

 1. Price

-If you know a thing or two about boots, you know that’s half the price you’d expect to pay from American made boots, and you’re not getting knockoffs either — you can get Indonesian boots with Horween leather, Dainite soles, all the hallmarks of high quality American boots.
-You can get boots practically identical to 500- or even thousand-dollar boots for much, much less.
+If you know a thing or two about boots, you know that’s half the price you’d expect to pay for American-made boots, and you’re not getting knockoffs either — you can get Indonesian boots with Horween leather, Dainite soles, all the hallmarks of high-quality American boots.
+You can get boots practically identical to five-hundred-dollar or even one-thousand-dollar boots for much, much less.

 2. Craftsmanship